 I offer a gentle and empathic style of therapy that creates a safe environment for openly expressing feelings and insights.
 I also can be strong, directive, or interpretive at times, given the needs and unique circumstances of each client.
 My training is eclectic.
-Among other modalities, cognitive behavioral therapy, mindfulness meditation, and Gestalt and existential practices significantly inform my work.
+Among other evidence-based modalities, cognitive behavioral therapy, mindfulness meditation, and Gestalt and existential practices significantly inform my work.

 Fundamentally, however, I believe that my openheartedness and curiosity, and my state of being present with the capacity to guide and teach, are the qualities essential to achieving a successful collaboration with healing and growth as its goal.
 I promise you: I give it my all.
 A collaboration such as this requires significant trust, particularly when opening up about what we know we need, or want, to change about ourselves, especially if we’re not sure where to start.
 These areas of vulnerability so often remain private, leaving missed opportunities for true healing.